potassco/clorm/docs/clorm/quickstart.rst

         for item,time in grpit:
             print("\t Item {} at time {}".format(item, time))

-Here the :meth:`~clorm.Query.group_by` modifies the query generator output to return pairs of objects; where the first element of the pair consists of the elements specified by the ``group_by`` clause and the second element is an iterator over the matching elements for that group (here ordered by delivery time).
+Here the :py:meth:`Query.group_by()<clorm.Query.group_by>` modifies the query generator output to return pairs of objects; where the first element of the pair consists of the elements specified by the ``group_by`` clause and the second element is an iterator over the matching elements for that group (here ordered by delivery time).

-It is also worth noting that the :meth:`~clorm.Query.select` projection operator performs a similar function to an SQL ``SELECT`` clause to modify the output.
+It is also worth noting that the :py:meth:`Query.select()<clorm.Query.select>` projection operator performs a similar function to an SQL ``SELECT`` clause to modify the output.
 Here, instead of returning the assignment item itself, it returns the two relevant parameter values.

 Old Query API
 ^^^^^^^^^^^^^